- Dining Services

 If a member of the University community has reason to believe that a student is missing, all efforts will be made immediately (no waiting period) to locate the student to determine his or her state of health and well-being.
 These efforts include, but are not limited to, checking the residents room, class schedule, friends, ID card access, contacting Public Safety, locating the residents vehicle, and calling cell phone number.

 If upon investigation by Public Safety and Housing and Residence Life Staff, the resident is determined missing for at least 24 hours, the Dean of Students will contact the residents designated emergency contact or custodial parent or legal guardian, if under the age of 18 or the student has failed to designate an emergency contact.
-Public Safety will continue to investigate utilizing established police investigative procedures and in collaboration with staff from Student Affairs and Housing and Residence Life.
+Public Safety will continue to investigate utilizing established police investigative procedures and in collaboration with staff from Student Life and Enrollment and Housing and Residence Life.
 Public Safety will also co-ordinate its efforts with outside law enforcement agencies in full compliance with legal obligations and good police practice.